lucidarch/docs/README.md

 ### Run Docs Locally
 - Clone this repository
-- In the root of the project, use `docker-compose up -d` to run the server
+- Clone theme: `git submodule init && git submodule update`
+- Run server container with `docker-compose up -d` and changes will take effect on save
 - Visit `http://localhost:1313` to see it

 ### Contribute